 LRT: Since you are a role model for so many young swimmers, how do you handle that kind of pressure?

-Natalie: “I’ve always taken that role seriously and tried to live up to the “role model” status.
-I think the most important thing that I’ve done throughout my career is to be honest with who I am.
+“I’ve always taken that role seriously and tried to live up to the “role model” status.
+I think the most important thing that I’ve done throughout my career is, to be honest with who I am.
 So many athletes put up a façade, which is impossible to maintain over time.
-I’ve never tried to portray myself as someone different that who I am.”
+I’ve never tried to portray myself as someone different than who I am.”

 LRT: What is a funny or awkward moment that happened to you in the Olympics?